ibm-cloud-docs/power-iaas/migrate-ibmi-data-ibmi-vm.md

     echo 'IMAGE03.ISO W' >> VOLUME_LIST
     ```

    The **W** at the end of each line indicates that image allows write access.

-   * Verify the list.
+You can verify the list by using following command.

       ```
       cat VOLUME_LIST